The George Mason Visual Arts Scholarship2016 recipient — Niamh Woollin

 The Scholarship is managed by the Govett-Brewster Art Gallery.
 This includes administrating the application and award process and promoting the Scholarship to Taranaki visual arts teachers and students through the gallery’s website and education brochure.

-The selection panel is Chris Barry, Educator at Govett-Brewster (BFA & MFA Auckland University, Cert Adult Ed WITT); Peter Avison, tutor in Printmaking, Sculpture and Visual Art Theory at WITT (BA Fine Art SACAE Adelaide, MFA Auckland University); and Chanelle Carrick, Curator Pictorial Collections at Puke Ariki (MA Art History and Theory, University of Otago).
+The selection panel is Chris Barry, Educator at Govett-Brewster (BFA & MFA Auckland University, Cert Adult Ed WITT); Peter Avison, former tutor in Printmaking, Sculpture and Visual Art Theory at WITT (BA Fine Art SACAE Adelaide, MFA Auckland University); and Chanelle Carrick, Curator Pictorial Collections at Puke Ariki (MA Art History and Theory, University of Otago).
 No Taranaki school art teachers are on the panel to avoid any perceived conflict of interest.

 Award of Scholarship